Cespitose or in small groups on decayed

 leaf sheaths of Juncus, Typha, Carex and stems

 of Scirpus in wet places.
 Autumn.
+A rarely recorded species, but known from most countries in the area.
 Rare in Norway and listed as NT

 Pileus 2-5(-8) mm across, hemispherical, parabolical, conical, broadly campanulate to almost plane with the margin irregularly